devoteamgcloud/dataform-assertions/README.md

 - **Data freshness conditions**: Check if the data in a table is fresh enough given some conditions.
 - **Data completeness conditions**: Check if the data in a column have less than a given percentage of null values.

+## Warning

+Dataform assertions are SQL-based, and they are executed in the warehouse.
+This means that they can be expensive to run, especially if you have a large amount of data.

+In the Dataform UI you have the possibility to check full assertions queries and bytes processed before running them.
+Depending on the size of the tables in your warehouse, you may want to run these assertions less frequently than other Dataform actions, or limit the number of assertions.

 ## Supported warehouses

 This package has been tested with BigQuery.
 It has not been tested with other warehouses, but it should work with any warehouse supported by Dataform.

+## Contributing

+We welcome contributions to the Dataform Assertions package.
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

 ## License